tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

     accept_confirmation =
         Derive-Secret(Handshake Secret,
                       "ech accept confirmation",
-                      ClientHelloInner..ServerHelloECHConf)
+                      ClientHelloInner || ServerHelloECHConf)
 ~~~

 where Derive-Secret and Handshake Secret are as specified in {{RFC8446}},
-Section 7.1, and ClientHelloInner..ServerHelloECHConf refers to the sequence of
+Section 7.1, and ClientHelloInner...ServerHelloECHConf refers to the sequence of
 handshake messages beginning with the first ClientHello and ending with
 ServerHelloECHConf.
 Finally, the backend server constructs its ServerHello
 message so that it is equal to ServerHelloECHConf but with the last 8 bytes of